AlexHwang-497/Napkin/README.md

 Technologies used include MERN (MongoDB, Express.js, React, Node.js) stack, Redux, Webpack, Material UI, CSS3, HTML5, Apex Charts and the third-party data from Financial Modeling Prep API.

 the project is currently hosted at https://portfoliobuildertool.herokuapp.com/

+the project's video demonstration is currently hosted at https://www.youtube.com/watch?v=NdOayZv6vw8

 # Architecture and Technologies
 * JavaScript, the project's front and backend programing language.